 She is an executive advisory board member at ThinkWhy, a Dallas-based labor market data startup founded in 2018, and a director of 3 Roots Capital, a hybrid private equity/lending investment company based in Knoxville, Tennessee.

 In addition to her research record, Dr. Wanamaker has been the recipient of several college and university-level teaching awards, including UT's Alexander Prize in 2019.
 In 2017, she was named to Poets and Quants Top 40 Undergraduate Professors.
 She regularly teaches undergraduate and MBA courses on economics and business ethics.

 Dr. Wanamaker is a 2001 summa cum laude graduate of Vanderbilt University, where she was a member of Phi Beta Kappa.
 She completed her doctoral work at Northwestern University in 2009 and has been on faculty at the University of Tennessee ever since.
-At UT, Wanamaker holds positions as a Kinney Family Faculty Fellow, a Boyd Center for Business and Economic Research Fellow, and the BB&T Scholar in Markets, Capitalism and Ethics in the Haslam College of Business.
+At UT, Wanamaker holds positions as a Kinney Family Faculty Fellow and a Boyd Center for Business and Economic Research Fellow.

 524 Stokely Management Center